ERP selection process (free 5 step ERP selection checklist)

 - Forecast your existing growth and the functionality you’ll need to support this.
 Are you expanding into new markets, for example?

-You can then start discussing the features your new ERP should have.
+You can then start discussing the features you'll need to be prioritized whilst selecting an ERP system.

 Who should be involved in ERP requirements gathering?

-At least around 20% of your workforce is likely to be comprised of ERP users.
-That percentage increases for smaller companies:
+At least around 26% of your workforce is likely to be comprised of ERP users.
+That percentage increases for smaller companies.

-Needless to say, a system that lets down 20% of your workforce is a no-go, so you’ll need to be thorough in surveying your workforce’s ERP needs.
+Needless to say, a system that lets down a quarter of your workforce is a no-go, so you’ll need to be thorough in surveying your workforce’s ERP needs.

 To understand the needs of your organization as a whole, you should carry out an extensive stakeholder analysis.
 This will ensure your new software addresses the needs of your business as a whole and provide a firm base for user engagement further down the line.